David Graham Shillington

-Major David Graham Shillington PC(NI) (10 December 1872 – 22 January 1944) was an Ulster Unionist politician.
+Major David Graham Shillington PC(NI) (10 December 1872 – 22 January 1944) was an Ulster Unionist politician and agricultural and builders' merchant.

 Early life

 Shillington was a son of Thomas Primus Shillington (1831-1889), of Tavanagh House, Portadown, County Armagh, of a prominent Methodist mercantile family, by his wife Mary Jane (d.
 1915), née Graham.
 His cousin was the factory owner and politician Thomas Shillington.
 Shillington was educated at Methodist College Belfast and Rydalmount School, Colwyn Bay.
 He was the proprietor of a general merchant's shop in Belfast.
 In April 1895 he married Sarah Louisa Collen of Killicomaine, Portadown and they had six children.
 He served in the First World War as a Major in the 9th Royal Irish Fusiliers.

-Political career
+Career

 In 1921, he was elected to the House of Commons of Northern Ireland as Unionist member for Armagh, and then for Armagh, Central in 1929 until he resigned on medical advice in February 1941.

 He served as Minister of Labour from 1937–38.

+Shillington was a prosperous agricultural and builders' merchant.